 She told us: “I’m very proud of myself for being successful in this new job application.
 I was very nervous about the outcome and am really happy it was good news!
 My new job will involve helping people with autism, dyslexia, ADHD and dyspraxia to put them into the right jobs.
 I will also be interviewing the Police and giving them constructive feedback about how I think the interview has gone.

 “I applied for the job because the role sounded interesting and I wanted to challenge myself by trying something new.
 I worked with staff and applied for the role, and was selected for interview.
 I found the interview surprisingly easy and I was less nervous than I thought I would be!
 I was supported when I was preparing for my interview, because I can sometimes become anxious, and staff help me to manage this.

-Philippa, from Hersham Gardens, told us about her experience and job offer.
+Philippa, also from Surrey, told us about her experience and job offer.